|

 So, we're going to try to look at the thing.
 We're going to try to look at ourselves.
 And what makes a dependable looker, a dependable viewer?

 And we define this: We say there are people who are smart, and there are people who are not so smart.
 The people who aren't so smart don't get the answer.
 And we equate this of course with answers such as how smart the guy is who can get four rabbits, as compared with the guy who comes home with a rat.
 One is smart and the other is stupid.
-So the person who can come home with a million bucks is much more intelligent than the person who is
+So the person who can come home with a million bucks is much more intelligent than the person who is sitting in some shanty on the other side of the tracks.

+But regardless, we realize that there is a mentality of accomplishment and a mentality of non-accomplishment.
+And we call it sanity.
+Now we're in the province of psychology again.
 There are different ways, as I said before, of finding out who we are.
 (The second question or step.)
 One of them is the religious way.
 That is, taking someone's word for it that either knows or pretends to know.
 It's generally a subjective path, in which you are largely required to believe.

-Then we have another method of finding out who we are, and this is the psychological path, which tries to analyze the brain processes or the mind processes, doing it scientifically and
+Then we have another method of finding out who we are, and this is the psychological path, which tries to analyze the brain processes or the mind processes, doing it scientifically and methodically.
+This is a true self-knowledge process, and this is very similar to Zen.

 And then there is a third method.
 And that is going directly into the head.
 And this is one of the four precepts or directions given by Bodhidharma.
 The fourth one is: "Direct pointing at the soul of man."
-That is, you can't do too much speculation or argumentation - just go.
+That is, you can't do too much speculation or argumentation—just go.
 Just look inside.
 And don't even go to too much bother to read books on how to look inside.
-It's there - the inside is there - just look.
+It's there—the inside is there—just look.

 So this is the third system.
 (Now, it may be pretty hard to understand in just a few words.)
-And of course, we're concerned when we look inside, with what we look into - the mind.
+And of course, we're concerned when we look inside, with what we look into—the mind.
 What is the mind?

-Is it possible for the viewer to know himself by knowing the view - by knowing the actions of the body of the viewer - and then of going directly to the viewer, looking inside of the viewer himself?
+Is it possible for the viewer to know himself by knowing the view—by knowing the actions of the body of the viewer—and then of going directly to the viewer, looking inside of the viewer himself?
 This is a meditational technique.
 And this is the whole trip.

 *

 We like to place a tremendous lot of attention on the senses.
-We like to play, "Let's experiment, let's get this down in a formula, let's try to chalk a blueprint for going inside, in
+We like to play, "Let's experiment, let's get this down in a formula, let's try to chalk a blueprint for going inside, in the most efficient way."
+Of course—I say again that one person can help another—there are some formulas.
+But I don't think it's a good idea to write them down in a book, because they're not universally applicable.

 After we look inside we start to see that things aren't what we previously thought they were.
 And we begin to get strongly the impression that a tremendous lot of that which we experience in life is illusory.
 What you discover is not what other people estimate life to be.

 And this is what I was referring to when I first started talking.
-That when people get this far into Zen, or into the approach to nirvikalpa samadhi, they become frightened - because they realize that this world is going to change.
+That when people get this far into Zen, or into the approach to nirvikalpa samadhi, they become frightened—because they realize that this world is going to change.
 Reality is not that which we hope we see now.

 And this thing about space: What is space, and what is time?
 These are questions that everyone takes for granted.
 They take it for granted, yet they believe.
 Everyone has moments when the idea gets into their head, "How can I know of heaven and how can I know of everything that is to come?" or, "How can I know the nature of everything that is?"

 We get the idea of this tremendous unending universe, in which we are microscopic, even our planet is microscopic, and we are much more microscopic and much more insignificant.
 And how insignificant are we?
-We're able to think about the insignificance - or think about the relation.
-Now inside of this tremendous gigantic cosmos - now this is a seeming tendency of people, to say, "Now this is too vast for me to encompass, so I'm not going to pursue this study any longer."
+We're able to think about the insignificance—or think about the relation.
+Now inside of this tremendous gigantic cosmos—now this is a seeming tendency of people, to say, "Now this is too vast for me to encompass, so I'm not going to pursue this study any longer."

-studying stars just to find out what my relation is to the cosmos."
+But still—if you do not give up—you say, "Well, I realize I can't get into geology and analyze the substance of the earth and I can't become an astronomer and spend thirty years studying stars just to find out what my relation is to the cosmos."
 Because of the simple fact that it's even greater than that.
-It's manifest that there are dimensions that we don't see,
+It's manifest that there are dimensions that we don't see, interpenetrating this dimension.
+So that even if we were able to understand this dimension, to pick up these others would require work, time, a century perhaps, of individual effort.

 So what is behind this?
 Should we surrender and say, "Well, it's too big a job"?
 Or can we stubbornly pursue our curiosity and come up with a result?